 With its prominent aggressive lugs there is no mistaking the Speedcross 4 Trail Runner for an indoor shoe.
 This is a waterproof running shoe engineered to tackle the mountain paths outside Zermatt or in the high country of Colorado or at your favorite state park and it gives no quarter in that regard.
 These are really handsome mens trail running shoes that have the streamlined look of athletic footwear made for the gym.
 But once you get on the trail with the Speedcross 4 your eyes will be opened.
 The Quicklace system enables you to not only save time but guarantees a nice clean, even lacing job every time.
 The shoes as a whole are able to strike that sleek handsome profile because they’re one of the narrowest of the shoes on this list.

 We love products that live up to their promise and the Speedcross 4 certainly does that and more.
 It’s snug but breathable, cushy but supportive and will handle smooth, lose and rocky terrain with equal glee.
 It’s attractive, durable and provides such outstanding grip and lateral stability that you shouldn’t be surprised if you see your favorite football player sporting a pair of these next time they take the field.
 This is quality outdoor footwear with few real equals and the only thing that prevents it from being our Best Choice is the fact that it is a bit narrow and is not offered in wider sizes.
 Beyond that it’s all good with the Salomon Men’s Speedcross 4.
-Be sure to also check out our list of the top running backpacks for more great items like this.
+Be sure to also check out our list of the best waterproof running shoes for more great items like this.

 Deep chevron lugs for outstanding traction